yoav-orca/stt-cli/README.md

 - Requires Google Cloud credentials and active billing account
 - Speaker diarization works best with clear audio and distinct speakers
 - Language detection is limited to 3 languages per request
+- **Speaker diarization is not supported for Hebrew (iw-IL)** - this is a limitation of the Google Cloud Speech-to-Text API

 ## Support